developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 <p align="center">Figure 2.
 The resutls of PLA to a function g(x) (black). (b) is approximated by a one piece. (c) and (d) are approximated by three pieces. (c) is  failed to segment the boundary of each piece. (d) seems like to be approximated well. </p>

-If we approximate a function f(x) with PLA
+Although we decide **the proper number of linear pieces** like (c) as shown in Figure 2, if we failed to **decide the boundary of each piece**, we will not approximate a function with high accuracy.

 In this project, I propose the method to search the boundary of each piece automatically using GA when the number of linear pieces is set manually.